AdobeDocs/campaign-classic.it-IT/help/web/using/defining-web-forms-page-sequencing.md

 ## Personalizzazione della pagina finale {#personalizing-the-end-page}

-È necessario posizionare una pagina finale alla fine del diagramma.
+You must place an end page at the end of the diagram.
 La pagina finale viene visualizzata quando l’utente fa clic sul pulsante **[!UICONTROL Approve]** nel modulo Web.

-Per personalizzare la pagina, fai doppio clic su **[!UICONTROL End]** e immetti il contenuto della pagina nell’editor centrale.
+To personalize this page, double-click **[!UICONTROL End]** and enter the content of the page in the central editor.

 ![](assets/s_ncs_admin_survey_end_page_edit.png)